artrocity/react-router-practice/README.md

 Add routing and navigation to this app!

-- Setup the `Router` in `App`.
+- [ X ] Setup the `Router` in `App`.
-- Add a `<nav>` element with links to /home, /about, or /allStudents
+- [ ] Add a `<nav>` element with links to /home, /about, or /allStudents
-- Add a new About page that says a little about the app (don't overthink this, just display a sentence or two)
+- [ ] Add a new About page that says a little about the app (don't overthink this, just display a sentence or two)
-- Show the student list view from the /allStudents route.
+- [ ] Show the student list view from the /allStudents route.
-- Keep the Form in the /home route
+- [ ] Keep the Form in the /home route
-   - After successfully adding a new student, move us to `/allStudents`, but only on success
+- [ ] After successfully adding a new student, move us to `/allStudents`, but only on success